 4. Credit risk rating

 Rating borrower creditworthiness is standard practice across all financial institutions.
 However, banks can also create a separate credit risk scoring/rating method for internal purposes.
 Credit risk rating will help banks and loan officers understand individual credit behavior better and the overall risk within their portfolio.
 The rating can be designed on various quantitative and qualitative factors such as:

 - Financial analysis

 - Financial ratios; and

 Banks can improve their rating mechanism by weighing these ratios based on years.
 It will give a higher degree of importance to near-term developments and make ratings more accurate.
-In addition to this, separate scales for rating can be devised for different borrowers to personalize risk assessment and improve the system’s flexibility.
-To ensure that these rating models remain relevant and consistent, they should be rechecked and revised.
-It will enable banks to identify variations that could cause any future credit losses and address them quickly.
+In addition to this, separate scales for rating can be devised for different borrowers to personalize credit risk assessment and improve the system’s flexibility.
+To ensure that these rating models remain relevant and consistent, they should be frequently revised.
+It enables banks to identify variations that could cause any future credit losses, and address them quickly.